 An applicant who has completed a master's degree from an accredited institution with a "B" average may pursue up to 15 credits of master's level coursework in the fields of education, psychology, music therapy, or nursing.
-The following materials must be submitted to the College of Graduate Studies:
+The following materials must be submitted:

-- 1. Applications may be submitted online at www.immaculata.edu/gradapply - 2.
-Official transcripts from each undergraduate and graduate school attended should be sent directly to the Office of Graduate Admission from the school registrar(s). - 3.
-One recommendation completed by an academic professor or employer and forwarded directly to the Office of Graduate Admission.
+1. Applications may be submitted online at www.immaculata.edu/gradapply

+Official transcripts from each undergraduate and graduate school attended should be sent directly to the Office of Graduate Admission from the school registrar(s).
+One recommendation completed by an academic professor or employer and forwards

+3. One recommendation completed by an academic professor or employer and forwarded directly to the Office of Graduate Admission.